Pricing

 Throughout the procedure, significant attention was given to achieving hemostasis by electrocauterization resulting in little bleeding and a clear operative field.

 The surgical site was closed using Vicryl sutures considering their ability to provide better tensile strength in a dynamic structure like the tongue.
-The closure was done with horizontal mattress sutures to minimize potential complications.3 Postoperative pain management was addressed with topical administration of Bupivacaine, providing long-acting analgesia.
-The patient received preoperative Dexamethasone to mitigate potential swelling.
+The closure was done with horizontal mattress sutures to minimize potential complications.3 Postoperative pain management was addressed with topical administration of bupivacaine, providing long-acting analgesia.
+The patient received preoperative dexamethasone to mitigate potential swelling.
 The reduction of postoperative edema is crucial for the optimal surgical outcome and the patient’s recovery.

 This video demonstrates the removal of the metastatic breast cancer lesion on the patient's tongue while ensuring comprehensive margin assessment through frozen sections.
 The choice of sutures and postoperative analgesia reflect a patient-centered approach, emphasizing optimal recovery and symptom relief.